Isiah Kiner-Falefa Player Props: Yankees vs. Cardinals

-On Friday, Isiah Kiner-Falefa (.500 slugging percentage in past 10 games, including two home runs) and the New York Yankees face the St. Louis Cardinals, whose starting pitcher will be Matthew Liberatore.
-First pitch is at 8:15 PM ET.
+The New York Yankees, including Isiah Kiner-Falefa and his .500 slugging percentage over his past 10 games, take on starter Jack Flaherty and the St. Louis Cardinals at Busch Stadium, Saturday at 2:15 PM ET.

-In his previous game, he racked up three RBI (going 2-for-4 with a home run) against the Athletics.
+In his last game, he collected three RBI (going 2-for-4 with a home run) against the Athletics.

 Isiah Kiner-Falefa Game Info & Props vs. the Cardinals